English village: Ansan

 Ansan English Village was established in 2004 on Daebu Island on the coast of the Yellow Sea.
 Built on the site of a former government complex, the campus covers an area of 184,800 m2, including athletic facilities.
 It has approximately 50 full-time staff.
 It employs a content-based curriculum, with English-medium courses on topics including world music and dance, global awareness, cooking, and broadcasting.

 The village provides weekend and weekday programs, with a month-long program planned for school vacations.
 The weekend program works with families, training parents in how to encourage their children to speak English.
 The weekday program takes in about 200 middle school students per week, drawn each week from a different school in Gyeonggi province.
 The village is currently run by the Seventh-day Adventist Church, although religion is not taught.

 Seoul

-Seoul English Village was contracted by the Seoul government to a consortium of companies including Herald Media publisher of the Korea Herald English newspaper.
+Seoul English Village was contracted by the Seoul government to a consortium of companies including Herald Media publisher of the The Korea Herald English newspaper.
 Herald Media manages the daily operations, curriculum development, and implementation of programs at SEV.
 It opened in late November 2004.
-The campus, located in Songpa-gu in southeastern Seoul, has an area of 16,500 m2.
+The campus, located in Songpa District in southeastern Seoul, has an area of 16,500 m2.

 Other Areas

-English Villages have opened in other provinces, including: Jeollanam-do, Gyeongsangnam-do and in various cities in Taiwan.
-Another English Village is set to open in Jeju-do.
+English Villages have opened in other provinces, including: South Jeolla Province, South Gyeongsang Province and in various cities in Taiwan.
+Another English Village is set to open in Jeju Province.
 There is also the English village in the Busan, it is called the Busan Global Villager.